Membership of Kosovo in international organizations

 Since Kosovo's declaration of independence from Serbia (enacted on 17 February 2008), international recognition of Kosovo has been mixed, and the international community continues to be divided on the issue.
 The Republic of Kosovo is member of some international intergovernmental and international non-governmental organisations.

 Membership in international intergovernmental organizations

 The Republic of Kosovo, as an independent state, is a member of 10 and an observer of 1 international intergovernmental organization.
 The Republic of Kosovo has formally applied for membership in 4 more international intergovernmental organizations.

 Kosovo, under the designation United Nations Interim Administration Mission in Kosovo (UNMIK), or Kosovo*, is a member of 6 and an observer of 1 international intergovernmental organizations.

+Kosovo is a full member of two United Nations specialized agencies, the International Monetary Fund and the World Bank.

 Intergovernmental organisations do not themselves diplomatically recognise any state; their member states do so individually.
 However, depending on the intergovernmental organisation's rules of internal governance and the positions of their member states, they may express positive or negative opinions as to declarations of independence, or choose to offer or withhold membership to a partially recognised state.